How climate-friendly is European trade policy?

 - Prioritise leaner partnership agreements with an environmental, climate and development focus;

-- reorientation of EU-WTO policy towards global promotion of climate technologies;
+- reorientation of the EU-WTO policy towards the global promotion of climate technologies;

 - complementing unilateral climate initiatives with technical and financial assistance;

-- Elimination of investor-state arbitration and introduction of climate-related screening mechanisms for foreign investment.
+- Non-investor-state arbitration and introduction of climate-related screening mechanisms for foreign investments.

 The detailed analysis can be found in our publication “Climate Check Trade Policy”